s334047/KirunaExplorer-09/Retrospective/Retrospective-Sprint4.md

 ### Macro statistics

-- Number of stories committed vs done
+- Number of stories committed:2 vs done:2
-- Total points committed vs done
+- Total points committed:16 vs done:16
-- Nr of hours planned vs spent (as a team)
+- Nr of hours planned:80 vs spent (as a team):80.75

 **Remember** a story is done ONLY if it fits the Definition of Done: